jrenning/jrenning/README.md

 ## Some of my favorite things to work on are:
   - Machine learning projects
   - Data anaylytics
-  - And whatever else interests me
+  - Whatever else interests me

 ## Some of the tools that I use:
   - Python